 After the traumatic event of having someone close to you die suddenly and unexpectedly, you do not want to go through the further trauma of struggling financially after your loved one’s passing.
 The Harrison Law Group has highly experienced wrongful death attorneys who will do their best to make sure that the surviving family members of the deceased do not have to worry about their financial security.

-We know that there is no amount of money that can ease the suffering caused by the passing of someone near and dear to you.
+Our team of senior attorneys have practiced for over 30 years in the area.
+Having covered all kinds of wrongful death cases, we’re uniquely qualified to make sure you get the maximum recovery award possible.
+We know that there is no amount of money that can alleviate the suffering caused by the passing of someone near and dear to you.
 But if you let the Harrison Law Group take care of your wrongful death case, then that is one less thing that you need to worry about.

 Contact us today for a free consultation about your case, and let a dedicated New York wrongful death lawyer from our firm protect your legal rights and interests.

 Frequently Asked Questions About Wrongful Death Cases in New York

 What is the statute of limitations for wrongful death cases in NY?

 You have two years from the date of death to file a wrongful death case in New York.
 However, there are different provisions such as when the cause of death is disputed.
 The prudent thing to do is to file the case as soon as possible, especially since a lot of evidence and documentation has to be collected to build the case.